-The Agricultural Bank of China is one of China's largest banks and is the third largest bank in the world in terms of Tier 1 capital with total assets worth US$3.57 trillion as of the end of 2019.
+The Agricultural Bank of China is a state-owned Chinese bank that is one of China's largest banks and the third largest bank in the world based on total assets as of 2021.
 The bank is also included as a Global Systemically Important Bank (G-SIB) by the Financial Stability Board.

 Alipay is a digital payment platform founded in 2004 by Alibaba Group that was later spun off in 2011.
 It was originally the predecessor to Ant Financial (now known as Ant Group) and still remains a core component of Ant.
 Users can pay and transfer money using a QR code, while other newly added functionalities include ordering food deliveries, booking movie tickets and hotels, calling a taxi, renting a power bank, and etc., that has transformed the app into a super app for consumers.